mntone/Data.Amf/Document/Root.AmfValue.md

 -----------------------|-----------
 CreateUndefinedValue   |Creates a AmfValue.
 CreateBooleanValue     |Creates a AmfValue from a Boolean.
-CreateIntegerValue     |Creates a AmfValue from a Integer.
-CreateDoubleValue      |Creates a AmfValue from a Double.
+CreateNumberValue      |Creates a AmfValue from a Number.
 CreateStringValue      |Creates a AmfValue from a String.
 CreateDateValue        |Creates a AmfValue from a Date.
 CreateXmlValue         |Creates a AmfValue from a Xml.